 Our estimates are based on confirmed positive test results.
-The remaining swabs are either negative, which are included in our analysis, or are inconclusive.
-Some swabs are test failures, which are not included in our analysis.
+The remaining swabs are either negative, which are included in our analysis, or are inconclusive, which are not included in our analysis.
+Some swabs are test failures, which are also not included in our analysis.
 We are working with the laboratories to understand consistency in the identification of inconclusive results, that could be weak positive results.
 The impact of this on our estimates of positive infections is likely to be very small and unlikely to affect the trend.